rmt4897/Red-Ventures-Tech-Case-Competition/README.md

         • Beautifully designed headers, slideshows, animations, reviews, images, etc.

     Presentation:
-        See you guys there! :D
+        See you all there! :D